Lake Monduran, Queensland: Education

 There are no schools in the locality.
-The nearest primary school is Gin Gin State School in Gin Gin to the south and the nearest secondary school in Gin Gin State High School in Gin Gin.
+The nearest government primary school is Gin Gin State School in Gin Gin to the south and the nearest government secondary school is Gin Gin State High School, also in Gin Gin.

 Attractions

 The lake is popular for fishing as it is stocked with Australian bass, barramundi, golden perch, saratoga, silver perch and sooty grunter, but a Stocked Impoundment Permit must be obtained.

 The lake is popular for boating with a boat ramp at Fred Haig Dam (24.8741°S 151.8451°E), which is managed by the Bundaberg Regional Council.